-Some argue that an occasional home rolled organic smoke poses no harm and perhaps has some health benefits.
+Some argue that an occasional home rolled organic smoke poses no harm and may have health benefits.
 To your surprise, they may be correct.

 The problem is not the occasional indulgence.
-Problems come from puffing away every day.
+The problem is smoking throughout the day every day.

 Why stop smoking?
 He would say so that you can live.
 Please quit before it is too late.

 The number one reasons to stop smoking cigarettes is to improve your health and save your life.
 Over the years, negative effects take their toll and can lead to serious disease and death.

 The American Heart Association names smoking as the primary cause of preventable disease and death in the U.S. Of approximately 2.4 million yearly deaths, about 440,000 are smoking-related.